2025–26 Leicester City F.C. season: September

 Following the end of the first international break of the season, Leicester began September travelling away to Oxford United on 13 September 2025 for their first Championship game of September.

 Oxford took the lead early on through Tottenham Hotspur loanee Will Lankshear in the 9th minute to make it 1–0 to the hosts.
-Jordan Ayew then proceeded to score just 4 minutes later in the 13th minute, to level the score at 1–1, and also grabbed his first Championship goal of the season.
-Then, Burnley loanee Aaron Ramsey got sent off in just 24 minutes on his debut, and Leicester were down to 10 men.
-Oxford capitalised on this, and led 2–1 at half time because of a Boubakary Soumaré own goal in the 44th minute.
-Then, in the 2nd half, substitute Ricardo Pereira scored to level it at 2–2, which was the final score.
-Both teams got 1 point.
+Jordan Ayew then proceeded to score just four minutes later in the 13th minute, to level the score at 1–1, and also grabbed his first Championship goal of the season.
+Then, Burnley loanee Aaron Ramsey got sent off just 24 minutes into his debut, and Leicester were down to 10 men.
+Oxford capitalised on this and led 2–1 at half-time through a Boubakary Soumaré own goal in the 44th minute.
+Then, in the second half, substitute Ricardo Pereira scored to level it at 2–2, which was the final score.

 Leicester then returned to the King Power for another Championship clash, for an M69 derby against Coventry City on 20 September 2025.
 Leicester were held to a 0–0 draw by Coventry, with Brighton & Hove Albion loanee Carl Rushworth denying Leicester several times, resulting in both teams settling for a point.

 Leicester then travelled away to The Hawthorns for a Friday Night Championship clash against West Bromwich Albion on 26 September 2025.
 Leicester went down early in the first half as Aston Villa loanee Samuel Iling-Junior scored on his debut to make it 1–0 to West Brom.
 Then, after an uneventful game, Bobby De Cordova-Reid struck at goal in the 93rd minute, and scored a deflection off of Nat Phillips.
-The goal was credited as an own goal by the latter, and the score was 1–1, with both teams gaining a point by full time.
+The goal was credited as an own goal by the latter, and the game ended 1–1.

-To end off September, Leicester welcomed Wrexham to the King Power on Tuesday Night for a Championship clash on 30 September 2025.
-Leicester took the lead in the first half, with Stade Rennais loanee Jordan James scoring the goal to put Leicester 1–0 up by half time.
-However, in a flip of the scripts against West Brom, Wrexham equalised late in the 77th minute as Nathan Broadhead scored for Wrexham to level the game at 1–1 at full time, where both teams yet again gained 1 point.
+To end September, Leicester welcomed Wrexham to the King Power on Tuesday night for a Championship clash on 30 September 2025.
+Leicester took the lead in the first half, with Rennes loanee Jordan James scoring the goal to put Leicester 1–0 up by half time.
+However, in a flip of the scripts against West Brom, Wrexham equalised late in the 77th minute as Nathan Broadhead scored for Wrexham to level the game at 1–1 at full time.

-Leicester had played 4 games in September, drawing all 4 against Oxford United, Coventry City, West Bromwich Albion and Wrexham.
-They had achieved only 4 points in September.
+Leicester had played four games in September, drawing all four against Oxford United, Coventry City, West Bromwich Albion and Wrexham.

-By the end of September, Leicester had played 8 Championship games, won 3, drew 4, lost 1, had 13 points and were 6th in the Championship table, 5 points behind then-league leaders Middlesbrough.
+By the end of September, Leicester had played eight Championship games, won three, drawn four and lost one, had 13 points and were 6th in the Championship table, five points behind then-league leaders Middlesbrough.